swarit01/RAG-Chatbot-Swarit/README.md

 # Prophet-Chatbot
 Prophet Team!

 Hope this chatbot finds you well.
+Here is a demo video for this project: https://drive.google.com/file/d/1IHSfjtHVhFI4dtEEuYoWpDZgP5P7AK_U/view?usp=sharing

 This program uses a hugging face data set, OpenAI's text-embeddings-002 for vectorization, ChromaDB for persistence, and gpt-3.5-turbo as an LLM.